HajkD/post-embryo/README.md

 The next step is to perfom [Phylostratigraphy](http://www.sciencedirect.com/science/article/pii/S0168952507002995) using the `A. thaliana` proteome as query.
 The following steps have to be done to retrieve a phylostratigraphic map for `A. thaliana`:

-1) Make sure that BLAST (ftp://ftp.ncbi.nlm.nih.gov/blast/executables/release/2.2.21/) is installed on your machine.
+1) Make sure that [BLAST](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/release/2.2.21/) is installed on your machine.

 2) Download the sequence database <a href="http://msbi.ipb-halle.de/download/phyloBlastDB_Drost_Gabel_Grosse_Quint.fa.tbz">phyloBlastDB_Drost_Gabel_Grosse_Quint.fa</a> used for BLAST searches and unpack it (`tar xfvj phyloBlastDB_Drost_Gabel_Grosse_Quint.fa.tbz`).